I can't believe the semester is drawing to a close and it's time to write my final course reflections!

 The app is simple and fun to use, with minimal tapping and swiping to navigate to the areas you need.
 It's inherently intuitive: open it up and spend just a few minutes playing with it and you'll quickly learn a lot.
 When you start using the app, it will give you simple instructions and shortcuts like this:

+Let's talk about some of the simple things you can do within the Feedly application.
 You can easily "share" content via Faceboook, Twitter, Google+, or email by clicking on the arrow seen at the top right of the following picture:

 After you click on the arrow, various social media icons will appear, as seen below.
 Simply click on the icon for the media platform with which you mean to share the content.